 Details on Solar Panel Maintenance

 You’ll be happy to know that your investment doesn’t need much maintenance to begin with!
-Some of the biggest reasons are because solar panels are self-standing and aren’t connected to each other--unlike Christmas lights, where if one goes out, the rest of them go out too.
+Some of the biggest reasons are because solar panels are self-standing and aren’t connected to each other—unlike Christmas lights, where if one goes out, the rest of them go out too.
 If you’re mainly concerned with how to clean solar panels, you might think that you’ll need some special cleaning solution or that there’s some cleaning contraption you’ll need to drop a few hundred dollars on to properly clean the panel.

-As far as wind, rest assured that the poles the solar lights are constructed with are rated for high winds--we don’t make our poles out of some flimsy aluminum.
+As far as wind, rest assured that the poles the solar lights are constructed with are rated for high winds—we don’t make our poles out of some flimsy aluminum that can easily bend or break under pressure.
+Our solar lighting poles are made from hot-dip galvanized stainless steel that protects the pole from aging, rusting, or peeling.
 Worry not about wind.
 And the glass over the panel shields the panel from pelting rain.
-Rain actually cleans the panel off anyhow, so nature sometimes hands you a favor when dark clouds come rolling in.
+The rain actually cleans the panel off anyhow, so nature sometimes hands you a favor when dark clouds come rolling in.

-Solar Panel Repair: When Things Go Bad
+How to Clean Solar Panels: When Things Break/Go Bad

-Greenshine New Energy has 10-year warranties on our panels integrated into our lighting kits, so even if your favorite band goes out of style within the next decade, we’ll be there to help you out.
-Contact us for more information about going solar.
+Two typical warranty types for solar lights are limited and full.
+Limited typically just covers certain components and their lifespans, whereas a full warranty covers the entire light.
+Be sure to understand the differences of each if your panel—or another component—fails within the warranty's time.
+Greenshine New Energy has 10-year warranties on our panels integrated into our solar lights, so even if your favorite band goes out of style within the next decade, we’ll be there to help you out.

 LATEST NEWS & ARTICLES